 On the top of the mountain stands the remains of Emperor Go-daigo’s temporary palace.

-When Emperor Godaigo’s secret plot to destroy the Kamakura government leaked a second time, he fled to Kasagi Temple.
+When Emperor Godaigo’s secret plot to destroy the Kamakura government leaked a second time, he fled to Kasagi-dera Temple.
 However, he was soon captured and banished to Oki Island.
 Yet even there, Go-daigo continued searching for ways to overtake the Kamakura government.
 And amazingly, he ultimately did indeed defeat the Kamakura government!

 Kasagi Momiji Park